Fixed points and critical temperature near quantum critical points in $d$-wave cuprate superconductors: Effective theory

 where the parameter $g$ represents the concentration of impurity.
 It therefore yields the interplay between fermionic QPs and disorder as~\cite{Nersesyan1995NPB,Stauber2005PRB}

 where $v_\Gamma$ measures the strength of fermion-disorder coupling and the matrix $\Gamma$ characterizes the feature of disorder.
-Specifically, $\Gamma=\tau_0$, $\Gamma=\tau_y$, and $\Gamma=(\tau_x,\tau_z)$ corresponds to a random chemical potential, a random mass, and a random gauge potential, respectively~\cite{Nersesyan1995NPB,Stauber2005PRB,Wang2011PRB}.
+Specifically, $\Gamma=\tau_0$, $\Gamma=\tau_y$, and $\Gamma=(\tau_x,\tau_z)$ correspond to a random chemical potential, a random mass, and a random gauge potential, respectively~\cite{Nersesyan1995NPB,Stauber2005PRB,Wang2011PRB}.